katalon-studio-samples/katalon-bdd-cucumber-tests/README.md

-# Katalon Studio Samples: Jira UI Tests
+# Katalon Studio Samples: BDD Cucumber Tests
 Katalon Studio is a free and easy-to-use automated functional and regression testing platform.
 It provides users the ability to implement full automated testing solutions for their application projects with minimal engineering and programming skill requirements.
 ______
-The **jira-ui-tests** perform UI functional automation test on Jira Web Application using Katalon Studio.
+The **katalon-bdd-cucumber-tests** perform UI & API functional automation tests written in BDD Cucumber format on Jira Web Application using Katalon Studio.
 The examples in this project range from common to advanced test cases.
 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine.
 ### Prerequisites